exercism/elm/exercises/concept/secure-treasure-chest/.docs/instructions.md

 This function should take two parameters, and have a type definition.

 - a `String` (for the password)
-- a `TreasureChest` generic custom type
+- a `SecureTreasureChest` generic custom type

 This function should check the provided password attempt against the `Password` in the `SecureTreasureChest`.